mtso/life-co/README.md

 1. [ ] As an authenticated user, I can add myself to a bar to indicate I am going there tonight.
 1. [ ] As an authenticated user, I can remove myself from a bar if I no longer want to go there.
 1. [ ] As an unauthenticated user, when I login I should not have to search again.

+## Attribution

+Business data is pulled from Yelp's Fusion API.